bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 API Keys
 ========

-API Keys allow you to give a "token" to some external software so it can log in to the WebService API as you without knowing your password.
+API keys allow you to give a "token" to some external software so it can log in to the WebService API as you without knowing your password.
 You can then revoke that token if you stop using the web service, and you don't need to change your password everywhere.

 You can create more than one API key if required.
-Each API key has an optional description which can help you record what each key is used for.
+Each API key has an optional description which can help you record what it is used for.

 On this page, you can unrevoke, revoke and change the description of existing API keys for your login.
 A revoked key means that it cannot be used.
-The description for purely for your information, and is optional.
+The description is optional and purely for your information.

-You can also create a new API key by selecting the check box under the 'New API key' section of the page.
+You can also create a new API key by selecting the checkbox under the 'New API key' section of the page.

 .. _permissions: